Some people are just impossible to shop for.

 - A hot air balloon ride

 - Tickets to a gallery opening at a local museum

 - A wine tasting

 Check out Vayable, Groupon, and LivingSocial for experience-based gifts for any budget.
-If you want to give tickets to an event but don’t know the exact seats or event the recipient would like, consider a gift card to StubHub so they can choose their own.
+And if you want to give tickets to an event but don’t know the exact seats or event the recipient would like, direct the recipient to Vivid Seats so they can choose their own.